-- Briefs, memos, leaflets, websites, slides, exhibits, short videos, and video testimonials for policy, professional, and official audiences; - Displays, posters, leaflets, videos, cartoon stories, plays, photographs and other visual forms for communities; and - c.
+- a.
+Briefs, memos, leaflets, websites, slides, exhibits, short videos, and video testimonials for policy, professional, and official audiences; - Displays, posters, leaflets, videos, cartoon stories, plays, photographs and other visual forms for communities; and - c.
 News briefings and news releases/video clips for news reporters.

-Annual health forum in Seixal, Portugal For the past three years, Seixal in Portugal has held a two-day annual health forum that is attended by several hundred representatives from partner and voluntary organisations.
+held a two-day annual health forum that is attended by several hundred representatives from partner and voluntary organisations.
 Half the forum is set aside for a survey and debate about health priorities in the city and the future work of the Healthy Seixal Project.
 The findings from the questionnaire and from the debates are carefully noted and are the focus of follow-up coordination meetings.
 The community consultation during the health forum drives the agenda for the Healthy Seixal Project for the coming year (Heritage and Dooris, 2009).